 - Automation: has enabled more effective resource utilization and cost reduction from various stages of production.
 It also enables its goods to be consistent in quality, and offers the flexibility to scale up and scale down production as per market demand.

-- Trained labor force: Reckitt & Benckiser has invested heavily in its workforce training, which has resulted in it hiring a significant number of professional and motivated workers.
+- Trained labor force: Reckitt & Benckiser has invested heavily in its workforce training, which has resulted in its hiring a significant number of professional and motivated workers.

-- Social Media: Reckitt & Benckiser has a strong social media presence with over millions of followers on the three most prominent social networking platforms : Facebook , Twitter and Instagram.
+- Social Media: Reckitt & Benckiser has a strong social media presence with millions of followers on the three most prominent social networking platforms: Facebook, Twitter, and Instagram.
 It has a high degree of customer engagement with low customer response time on those channels.

 - Website: Reckitt & Benckiser has a well-functioning and engaging website that attracts a huge amount of traffic and sales on the internet.